Unosquare-CoE-JavaScript/sebastian-rodriguez/1_8_course-go-for-javascript-developers/README.md

 - For-Range

 The *for* control flow can be wrapped in a label and can be use inside the reserved keywords: *break* and *continue*

+### Functions

+A function in go starts with reserved keyword *func* with a *name* then the parameters of the functions (*name* *type*) and optionally you can add the return *type* and finally the *body of the function*

+### Arrays

+Arrays allow you to store multiple elements of the same type in a variable in a particular order.

+An array is a data structure that consists of a collection of elements of a single type or simply you can say a special variable, which can hold more than one value at a time.
+The values an array holds are called its elements or items.
+An array holds a specific number of elements, and it cannot grow or shrink.
+Different data types can be handled as elements in arrays such as Int, String, Boolean, and others.
+The index of the first element of any dimension of an array is 0, the index of the second element of any array dimension is 1, and so on.

+### Slices

+Go has slices which do not encode the size of the collection and instead can have any size.

+The slice type which allows us to have collections of any size.
+The syntax is very similar to arrays, you just omit the size when declaring them

+Introduction of Slices, managing collections of data with slices and adding and removing elements from a slice.

+A slice is a flexible and extensible data structure to implement and manage collections of data.
+Slices are made up of multiple elements, all of the same type.
+A slice is a segment of dynamic arrays that can grow and shrink as you see fit.
+Like arrays, slices are index-able and have a length.
+Slices have a capacity and length property.

+SLICES
+Segments of an underlying array
+(+MAKE)
+Must be associated with space in memory

+#### MAKE

+According to the docs:

+Make "Initializes and allocates space in memory for a slice, map, or channel"

+### Maps

+A map is a data structure that provides you with an unordered collection of key/value pairs (maps are also sometimes called associative arrays in Php, hash tables in Java, or dictionaries in Python).
+Maps are used to look up a value by its associated key.
+You store values into the map based on a key.

+The strength of a map is its ability to retrieve data quickly based on the key.
+A key works like an index, pointing to the value you associate with that key.

+A map is implemented using a hash table, which is providing faster lookups on the data element and you can easily retrieve a value by providing the key.
+Maps are unordered collections, and there's no way to predict the order in which the key/value pairs will be returned.
+Every iteration over a map could return a different order.